beep-boop-studio/smiler/README.md

 1. Clone this repo.
 2. Provide a token.0 file in the library/bot direcotry, that contains your bot's token
+3. (Optional) Add any extra features to the bot.
-3. Run the launcher.py file
+4. Run the launcher.py file

 ## Want to know more?
 CHeck out our website: **https://www.studiobeepboop.com/**